diatoming/IMDemo/README.md

 # IMDemo
 iOS Instant Messaging client.

-there's only IM client, no server, I'm still working on it
+IM client only, no server, I'm still working on it